Clinical-Genomics/oncorefiner/README.md

    1. Filter according to user provided list of clinically relevant variants with [`bcftools`](https://github.com/samtools/bcftools)

 1. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))

+For further information about the each step and output files, please refer to the [output documentation](.github/docs/output.md).

 ### Summary of tools and version used in the pipeline